 At Banyan, we approach resistance from patients from a motivational interviewing perspective and “roll with the resistance.”
-This means that we avoid direct confrontation, to ensure that our clients are feeling heard and safe, and help our patients formulate their own solutions to what they are being resistant to instead of forcing suggestions and directives on them.
-We rarely ask our patients to leave treatment but if we do, it is typically related to a behavioral issue that threatens the safety or treatment process of one or more clients in our community.
+This means that we avoid direct confrontation, to ensure that our patients are feeling heard and safe, and help our patients formulate their own solutions to what they are being resistant to instead of forcing suggestions and directives on them.
+We rarely ask our patients to leave treatment but if we do, it is typically related to a behavioral issue that threatens the safety or treatment process of one or more patients in our community.

 How do you deal with post-traumatic stress disorder (PTSD)?

 PTSD is addressed from both a clinical and a medical standpoint.
 We offer Rapid Resolution Therapy, which is an evidence-based therapeutic technique that eliminates the negative emotional or behavioral influence of traumatic events.
 We also utilize the Seeking Safety curriculum in our group and individual therapy sessions, which is another evidence-based therapeutic tool that addresses trauma and substance abuse issues concurrently.
 Sometimes, our medical staff will prescribe medication to alleviate certain symptoms of PTSD such as nightmares and sleep disturbance.